Trek The Himalayas Logo

 The skies were clear and we had the go ahead to proceed.
 The day started with crossing the Pabbar stream.
 The trek guides were extremely dexterous in wading the stream and placing rocks for a makeshift bridge to allow the rest of us to cross the same.

-After a short while, the green grasslands of Litham slowly receded and we got our first view of the Buran Pass Pass Trek.
+After a short while, the green grasslands of Litham slowly receded and we got our first view of the Buran Ghati Trek.
 The trail slowly turned into a path of hard ice.
 Joy flashed on the faces for those seeing snow for the first time.
 After the events of the last few days, glee wasn’t exactly my first reaction.
 And for good reason too.

 The Pabbar river wasn’t the slow bubbling brook we had witnessed in the initial days of the trek.
 Now as we walked the trail, we could hear the mighty roar of the river on the side an the treeline slowly disappearing as we moved ahead.